 From the start, we agreed we would take an approach of being radically transparent.
 As a major part of that, we decided that each year we would publish our financial results.
-We've kept to that commitment, and to this day you can read our most recent results, and our results from previous years, too, which we publish on our public intranet.

 To make sure we did what we said we were doing, we wrote ourselves a fair tax policy — as a part of our commitment to transparency, we wanted to explicitly state our approach to paying tax fairly, and to show exactly how much tax we pay.

 But we also wanted to be independently audited for this, and that’s when we found the Fair Tax Mark.
 They reviewed our accounts, and scrutinised our level of transparency.

 And we were so happy that we were accredited on our very first attempt.
 As the auditor said in their notes to us:

 “This is commendable, given that it is not common for a company to reach a passing score without the need to make changes to their reporting.”

 Since we were first awarded the Fair Tax Mark, we've taken the feedback on our submission and adapted the things we do, and we've improved our score each year — we're aiming for the maximum possible.
 As a consequence, the Fair Tax Mark assessors have said they regard us as an exemplar, impressed that we’ve gone above and beyond the requirements to achieve the Mark.

 Our corporate citizenship